Joists

 Sawn Lumber Sizes

 Sawn lumber used as joists ranges in common thicknesses from 2 to 4 in.
 (51 to 102 mm) and in depths from 4 to 12 in.
-(102 to 305 mm).
-4-inch thick members are available in 14" and 16" depths as well.
-They are the most economical and easily installed secondary framing members for floor and roof construction in spans up to approximately 23 ft.
+(102 to 305 mm) They are the most economical and easily installed secondary framing members for floor and roof construction in spans up to approximately 23 ft.
 (7m)

 Actual sizes for design as compared with nominal sizes are given in NDS Table 1A, using dry sizes for design in all conditions.